Objective-Redux/Objective-Redux/README.md

 ### No direct dependencies

-Objective-Redux only requires peer dependencies on [Redux](https://www.npmjs.com/package/redux) and [React](https://www.npmjs.com/package/react).
+Objective Redux only requires peer dependencies on [Redux](https://www.npmjs.com/package/redux) and [React](https://www.npmjs.com/package/react).

 Optionally, you can also add [Redux-Saga](https://www.npmjs.com/package/redux-saga) for StatelessControllers.